varnishcache-friends/varnish3to4/README.md

 1. Comments in VCL are treated as code and as such references within will be rewritten.
-2. Varnish 4.1 and above.
+2. Required in 4.1 and above.
-3. This change is optional in 4.1 but mandatory starting with 5.0.
+3. Optional in 4.1.
+Required in 5.0 and above.